 It is very important to be aware of accessibility issues and Universal Design for Learning (UDL) principles as you are building your online course.
 Ensuring access for all students can be challenging, especially given the wide range of disabilities that exist, but it is federal law that we do our best to accommodate all students’ accessibility needs.
 Therefore, it is good practice to build accessibility into your course as you design it so that you are ahead of the game when students with special needs take your course.

 As an instructor, you are required to ensure that the content used in your online classes are accessible to all students.
-The Offices of Disability Services and Online Learning (formerly Distance Education) will help you convert inaccessible materials or find equally effective alternatives.
+The Office of Disability Services and the Office of Digital Learning and Instructional Design Services (formerly Online Learning) will help you convert inaccessible materials or find equally effective alternatives.
 A helpful chart was created by Portland Community College which outlines who’s responsible for accessibility of an online course.

 Universal Design for Learning (UDL)